Objectivity in quantum measurement: Introduction

 \section{Introduction}

+In the classical world, the \emph{objectivity} is a basic requirement for measurements, that is, the different observers measuring the same object must reach a consensus on their results, so that they can be convinced that the object exists ``objectively'' since whoever measures it obtains the same result independent of the observers.

-In physics, the objectivity is used to describe the observation (or measurement) without personal bias; in principle all observers should agree to the same observation about the output from an experiment or a theoretical model.
-In the Copenhagen version of quantum mechanics interpretation (QMI), however, the objectivity of measurement seems not to be guaranteed since a measurement by an observer could causes an dramatical change of quantum state \cite{joos_decoherence_2003}.
-This is because Copenhagen interpretation treats the measuring apparatus (or observer) as a purely classical term, and thus leads to the wave-function collapse (WFC).
+But in the Copenhagen version of quantum mechanics interpretation (QMI), this objectivity is not guaranteed since the measurement by an observer could cause a dramatical and stochastic change in the quantum state, namely, the ``wave-function collapse'' (WFC), and the WFC is inevitable in the Copenhagen interpretation, because the measuring apparatus (or observer) is treated as a purely classical term \cite{joos_decoherence_2003}.